Quantum Lower Bounds for Finding Stationary Points of Nonconvex Functions: Introduction

-As for the stochastic setting, similar to the classical stochastic lower bound result~\cite{arjevani2022lower}, we still adopt the classical hard instance defined in~\cite{carmon2020lower} but with different scaling parameters.
-Nevertheless, the stochastic gradient function of the hard instance~\cite{arjevani2022lower} has a relatively simple form.
-In particular, after learning the first $(t-1)$ coordinate directions, the next query would be to reveal the $t$-th coordinate direction via the component $\nabla_t f(\x)$, upon which direction~\cite{arjevani2022lower} applied all the stochasticity to obtain the following stochastic gradient function
+As for the \emph{stochastic setting}, similar to the classical stochastic lower bound result~\cite{arjevani2022lower}, we still use the classical hard instance defined in \citet{carmon2020lower} but with different scaling parameters.
+Nevertheless, the stochastic gradient function of the hard instance in \citet{arjevani2022lower} could lead to a quantum speedup on this particular hard instance via Grover's search algorithm~\cite{grover1996fast}.
+To address this issue, inspired by the quantum lower bound on multivariate mean estimation~\cite{cornelissen2022near}, we construct a new stochastic gradient function with details given in \sec{stochastic-construction-to-lowerbound} such that it is also hard for quantum algorithms to obtain an accurate estimation of the exact gradient.

-for some probability parameter $p=O(\epsilon^2)$.
-Intuitively, it takes $1/p$ classical queries in expectation to reveal the gradient component $\nabla_t f$ and obtain an accurate estimation of $\nabla f$.
-For a quantum algorithm however, it takes only $O(1/\sqrt{p})$ queries by Grover's search algorithm~\cite{grover1996fast}, which leads to a quadratic quantum speedup.

-To address this issue, inspired by the quantum lower bound on multivariate mean estimation~\cite{cornelissen2022near}, we construct a new stochastic gradient function where each stochastic gradient $\g(\x,\xi)$ all has a very small overlap with $\nabla_t f$ and one has to take at least $\Omega(1/p)$ quantum queries to obtain enough knowledge of the stochastic gradients to estimate $\nabla_t f$ and $\nabla f$ accurately.
-Full details regarding the construction of $\g(\x,\xi)$ are presented in \sec{construction-SG}.
 Then, a quantum lower bound can be obtained matching the existing classical algorithmic upper bound result following the same procedure as \sec{p-th-order-quantum-lowerbound}.

-Furthermore, if we assume that the stochastic gradient function satisfies the mean-squared smoothness condition described in \assum{mss}, the stochastic gradient function defined in Eq.~\eqn{sgf-def} is no longer applicable as it is not continuous on certain inputs.
-To address this issue, we apply a similar version of the function smoothing technique introduced in Ref.~\cite{arjevani2022lower} to our stochastic gradient function~\eqn{sgf-def} to obtain a ``smoothed" stochastic gradient function, whose detailed formula is given in \sec{sgf-construction-mss}, upon which we can obtain a quantum query lower bound matching the existing classical algorithmic upper bound result given that the stochastic gradient function satisfies \assum{mss}.
+Furthermore, if we assume that the stochastic gradient function satisfies the \emph{mean-squared smoothness condition described in \assum{mss}}, we can apply a similar version of the function smoothing technique introduced in \citet{arjevani2022lower} to our stochastic gradient function~\eqn{sgf-def} to obtain a ``smoothed" stochastic gradient function, whose detailed formula is given in \sec{mss}, upon which we can obtain a quantum query lower bound matching the existing classical algorithmic upper bound result given that the stochastic gradient function satisfies \assum{mss}.